promanuck/c_binary_parser/README.md

 adding following compile definitons:

-* BITP_CHECK_BUFFER_BOUNDARY - runtime checking access violations in the preallocated buffer (e.g. buffer overflow).
-Default - disabled.
+* BITP_CHECK_BUFFER_BOUNDARY - runtime checking access violations in the preallocated buffer (e.g. buffer overflow)
-* BITP_CHECK_PARAM - runtime checking the size of the output parameter (e.g. if you try decode 16 bits in uint8_t).
-Default - disabled.
+* BITP_CHECK_PARAM - runtime checking the size of the output parameter (e.g. if you try decode 16 bits in uint8_t)
 * BITP_CHECK_RANGE - runtime checking the ability to pack value into a given number of bits (e.g. if you try to encode value 255 into 4 bit-integer).
-Default - disabled.
 * BITP_CHECK_ALL - enable all checkers.

 It's assumed that checkers will be enabled in the debug build and disabled in the release build.

 ## Restrictions

-* ANSI C99 or later
+* ANSI C99 or later.
-* negative ints - two's complement only
+* Negative integers - two's complement only.